microsoft/DMF/Dmf/Modules.Library/Dmf_Pdo.md

 RawDeviceClassGuid | Raw device GUID if the PDO exposes a raw device.
 EnableDmf | Indicates if the PDO will instantiate DMF Modules.
 EvtDmfDeviceModulesAdd | The callback that instantiates DMF Modules, if applicable.
+DeviceProperties | The table entry for this device's properties.
+UseAddress | Set this to true if the PDO has non-default address.
+Address | The address of the PDO that is to be created.

 -----------------------------------------------------------------------------------------------------------------------------------